T-AQA/Matrix-Library/docs/design_rational.md

 1. Input of actual arrays, building the structure row by row.
 	i.
 Alternatively, building the structure column by column.
+2. Import the array from an object of type Matrix.
-2. Requesting a zero-initialised matrix of specific row and column size.
+3. Requesting a zero-initialised matrix of specific row and column size.
-3. Requesting an identity matrix of specific size.
+4. Requesting an identity matrix of specific size.
+5. Input of an existing CSR matrix.

+This allows customers to have a variety of options to create the sparse matrix: it allows the customers to either input their own matrix through a variety of means, or to automatically generate zero-matrices and identity matrices for processing.

 ##### What are the important quality characteristics of a sparse matrix package?
 Reusability?
 Efficiency?
 Efficiency of what?
 The most important qualities of a sparse matrix package are: